davidhozic/TkClassWizard/docs/source/guide/firststeps.rst

-To define your first object parameters with TkClassWizard, you can create a :class:`tkinter.TopLevel` inherited object :class:`~tkclasswiz.object_frame.window.ObjectEditWindow` and then call its :py:meth:`~tkclasswiz.object_frame.window.ObjectEditWindow.open_object_edit_frame` method, which will open up the window and then load in :class:`tkinter.Frame`, which will contain placeholders for all parameter values.
+To define your first object parameters with TkClassWizard, you can create a :class:`tkinter.TopLevel` inherited object :class:`~tkclasswiz.object_frame.window.ObjectEditWindow` and then call its :py:meth:`~tkclasswiz.object_frame.window.ObjectEditWindow.open_object_edit_frame` method.
+This will open up the window and then load :class:`tkinter.Frame`, which will contain placeholders for all the parameter values.

 The :py:meth:`~tkclasswiz.object_frame.window.ObjectEditWindow.open_object_edit_frame` method accepts the following
 parameters:

-- class\ _: This is the class or a function that we want the parameters for.
+- class\ _: This is the class or function that will accept our given parameters.
 - return_widget: This is a widget that receives the value after saving the newly defined parameters.
-- old_data: The old_data gui data.
+- old_data: The old_data GUI data.
-- check_parameters: Boolean parameter, which if True will not test if the object parameters are correct.
+- check_parameters: Boolean parameter.
+If True, it will not test whether the object parameters are correct.
 When editing a function this is not ignored.
-- allow_save: Boolean parameter, which if False will prevent the defined data to be saved; This also means it will be read-only.
+- allow_save: Boolean parameter.
+If False, it will not allow the defined data to be saved; This also means it will be read-only.

-It's best we take a look at an example.
+Let's take a look at an example.

 .. code-block:: python
     :linenos: